Rohaan553/GoFish/README.md

 ## Plans For the Future
 - Enable Computer players to store and remember who asked for what and use this to play strategically.
-- Fix Game-Freeze, Infinite Game Loop, and other bugs.
+- Fix Game-Freeze and other bugs.